 The story about the snake in our hut took place when I was on trail with Steven a few years ago.
-But before I get to the snake part, I feel like a little background information about the trails might be nice… the trails are an amazing way to spend some time in Krugers wilderness areas and one of my favourite things to do!
+But before I get to the snake part, I feel like a little background information about the trails might be nice… Walking trails are an amazing way to spend some time in Kruger’s wilderness areas.
+And one of my favourite things to do!

-In camp, there are four A-frame huts with two single beds, a lapa, a kitchen and then there are also two flush toilets and two showers.
+In camp, there are four A-frame huts with two single beds.
+There is a lapa, a kitchen and then there are also two flush toilets and two showers.
 There is no electricity or cell phone reception, which is sometimes disappointing to people, but we feel it adds to the wilderness experience.

 After the sun sets, it is time to go back to camp.
 And as you get close, you can already smell the campfire that is going and the food that is almost ready… such a spoil!

 I woke up all sticky and sweaty because I needed to use the toilet, which is in a separate thatch structure next to Stevens hut, together with a shower.
-Steven had the shower wall taken out, so you could actually shower with a view, which I think is a great idea!
+Steven had the shower wall taken out, so you could actually shower with a view.
+Great idea if you ask me!

 Stop!
 A snake!

-After the initial shock of the snake having been so close, it was actually very fascinating to see the snake slowly pull the bat up through the slats and manoeuvring it so he could swallow.
+After the initial shock, it was actually very fascinating to see the snake slowly pull the bat up through the slats and manoeuvring it so he could swallow.
 It took the better part of half an hour.
-Especially the bats wings were a bit of a challenge and both Steven and myself had to laugh at this poor snake that now had the bat almost completely in its mouth but the bats wings were still sticking out on either side of its head!
+Especially the bat’s wings were a bit of a challenge.
+Both Steven and myself had to laugh at this poor snake.
+It now had the bat almost completely in its mouth but the bats wings were still sticking out on either side of its head!
 Eventually he had to bring up the bats body a bit, turn it around, and only then it went down.
 The only evidence left was a big bulge on the snake’s body.